 Take breaks.
 It is a well-researched fact: we have to take breaks to be productive.
-But why?
+But why should you?

 1. Protect yourself from collapse

 Mental fogginess.
 Poor digestion.
 Extreme fatigue.
 Without breaks you are liable to suffer reduced productivity and decreased health.
 It’s so easy to fall into the trap of working harder and doing whatever it takes to succeed, no matter the strain on your brains or your body.

 Stop being your own slave master.
 Instead become your own best friend.
 Look for signs of work stress and respond immediately.
 Even better, look for ways to prevent near collapse long before it becomes a reality.
 By building breaks into your schedule you are taking the time to protect your health.